AP Transformation: 5 Ways to Lead Change in Accounts Payable

-One of the biggest challenges facing a company that will be transitioning to AP automation is getting buy-in across the organisation.
+One of the biggest challenges facing a company that will be transitioning to AP automation is getting buy-in across the organization.
 Sure, management is happy because they are hopefully cutting costs and improving process efficiency, but what about the human aspect of change management?
 You can change the process, but how do you change minds to solidify that change?
 We’ve put together a list of strategies to help you lead the way and make the transition easier.

 The biggest hurdle to overcome is fear.
 Fear of the unknown is something that can freeze an employee in their tracks.
 But being able to quantify, qualify, and explain the process of what is happening, why it’s happening, and how it will happen creates the vision for automation.
 One way to approach this is Total Quality Management (TQM).

 Total Quality Management is a management approach to long–term success through customer satisfaction.
-In a Total Quality Management effort, all members of an organisation participate in improving processes, products, services, and the culture in which they work.
+In a Total Quality Management effort, all members of an organization participate in improving processes, products, services, and the culture in which they work.

 AP automation is a part of this ‘whole company’ approach to serving the customer.
 If the AP department is not quickly and efficiently paying its vendors, those delays may have a trickle-down effect on the company’s ability to perform for their customer.
 It’s important to lead employees through this perspective, showing them the big picture and their role in the grand scheme.